Extreme Score Distributions in Countable-Outcome Round-Robin Tournaments of Equally Strong Players: Introduction and Background

 whenever $f_1$ and $f_2$ are real-valued functions, increasing in all coordinates. \end{definition} NA implies NOD (see \cite{JP1983}).

 For the classical round-robin tournament model with $p_{ij}=\mathbb{P}(X_{ij}=1)=\tfrac{1}{2}$, Huber \citep{H1963} proved that

 where $\log(x)$ denotes the natural logarithm.
 One of the key elements in his proof was establishing the NLOD property~\eqref{eq:L} of the score vector $\bigl(s_1(n), s_2(n), \ldots, s_n(n)\bigr)$ via a coupling argument.
 For round-robin tournaments with repeated games, where $X_{ij}\sim \mathrm{Bin}(r_{ij},p_{ij})$ independently for all $i<j$ and $X_{ij}+X_{ji}=r_{ij}$, Ross \citep{R2021} established the NLOD property~\eqref{eq:L} for the score vector $\bigl(s_1(n), s_2(n), \ldots, s_n(n)\bigr)$, which allows the study of probabilities of the form $\mathbb{P}\!\left(s_i(n)>\max_{j\neq i}s_j(n)\right)$.
 Under the model of \cite{R2021}, with integer-valued $X_{ij}$ but allowing for an arbitrary discrete distribution in place of the binomial one, \cite{MM2022} established the NLOD property~\eqref{eq:L} for the score vector $\bigl(s_1(n), s_2(n), \ldots, s_n(n)\bigr)$ and used this property to derive a Huber-type result of the form~\eqref{eq:Huber}.
 For the chess round-robin model with equally strong players, \cite{M2021a,M2021b} obtained the asymptotic distributions of the maximal score $s_{(n)}(n)$, the second maximal score $s_{(n-1)}(n)$, and, more generally, of all order statistics down to $s_{(1)}(n)$.
 Finally, \cite{E1967} stated, without proof, that in a classical round-robin tournament with equally strong players, the probability that there is a unique winner with the maximal score tends to $1$ as $n\to\infty$.
 This conjecture was proved in \cite{MM2024}.
-More recently, \cite{AM2026} extended this result to the case in which the match outcomes $X_{ij}$ take values in a countable set $D\subset[0,1]$.
+More recently, \cite{AM2026} extended this result to the case in which the match outcomes $X_{ij}$ take values in a countable set $D\subset[0,1]$, and \cite{M2026} identified, as a function of $n$, the size of the sets of the largest and smallest scores that are unique with probability tending to one.